The Android phone that you are using is running an operating system that

 What is Android Rooting?

-is allowed.
+"Rooting" is the process in which the limitations are removed and full-accessis allowed.
 Rooting your Android device involves adding in a small Linux

 application called "SU".
 It stands for SuperUser, and allows applications